 There are no upcoming shows for this artist.

+He is considered one of the Japanese most gifted jazz musicians and his technique, creativity, balanced sense and beautiful tone continue to mesmerize audiences.
 Towards the end of their lives, both the legendary Hank Jones and Japanese jazz pianist Yuzuru Sera mentored Unno, having the highest trust in his talents.
 Unno looked up to them not just as mentors in music, but as mentors of life.
 When Hank Jones, at the age of 91, passed away in May of 2010 to the sadness of countless friends and fans, Unno was at his deathbed.
 Through a great sadness, Unno now holds the baton of jazz piano left by Jones.